georgiangelov2000/georgiangelov2000/README.md

-# 👨‍💻 Fullstack Developer | Georgi Angelov
+# 👨‍💻 Software engineer | Georgi Angelov

 👋 Hi there!
-I'm Georgi Angelov, a passionate full-stack developer specializing in Web development.
+I'm Georgi Angelov, a passionate Software engineer specializing in Web development.
 With a strong foundation in software engineering and a focus on building scalable and efficient applications, I love creating innovative solutions for complex problems.

 ---